Gawind History, Family Crest & Coats of Arms

 The Hundredorum Rolls of 1273 list Goselena filius Gawyne in Cambridgeshire and the Yorkshire Poll Tax Rolls of 1379 list Peter Gowyn and Emma Gawyn.

 Early History of the Gawind family

-Another 161 words (12 lines of text) are included under the topic Early Gawind History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gawind research.
+Another 81 words (6 lines of text) covering the years 1612, 1684, 1612 and 1642 are included under the topic Early Gawind History in all our PDF Extended History products and printed products wherever possible.

 Gawind Spelling Variations

 Although there are not an extremely large number Welsh surnames, there are an inordinately large number of spelling variations of those surnames.
 This variety of spellings began almost immediately after the acceptance of surnames within Welsh society.
 As time progressed, these old Brythonic names were eventually were recorded in English.
 This process was problematic in that many of the highly inflected sounds of the native language of Wales could not be properly captured in English.
 Some families, however, did decide to modify their own names to indicate a branch loyalty within the family, a religious adherence, or even a patriotic affiliation.
 The name Gawind has seen various spelling variations: Gawen, Gaven, Gavin and others.

 Early Notables of the Gawind family (pre 1700)

 Prominent amongst the family during the late Middle Ages was Thomas Gawen (1612-1684), English Catholic writer, son of Thomas Gawen, a minister of Bristol, born at Marshfield, Gloucestershire, in 1612.
 After taking orders he travelled abroad...